Momansi96/reading-notes/Class14a.md

 When working with three-dimensional transforms, elements will occasionally be transformed in a way that causes them to face away from the screen.
 This may be caused by setting the rotateY(180deg) value for example.
 By default these elements are shown from the back.
 So if you prefer not to see these elements at all, set the backface-visibility property to hidden, and you will hide the element whenever it is facing away from the screen.

+## Transitions & Animations:

+#### Transitions:

+As mentioned, for a transition to take place, an element must have a change in state, and different styles must be identified for each state.
+The easiest way for determining styles for different states is by using the :hover, :focus, :active, and :target pseudo-classes.

+There are four transition related properties in total, including transition-property, transition-duration, transition-timing-function, and transition-delay.
+Not all of these are required to build a transition, with the first three are the most popular.

+ * Transitional Property:

+ The transition-property property determines exactly what properties will be altered in conjunction with the other transitional properties.
+By default, all of the properties within an element’s different states will be altered upon change.
+However, only the properties identified within the transition-property value will be affected by any transitions.

+ * Transitional Properties:

+ It is important to note, not all properties may be transitioned, only properties that have an identifiable halfway point.
+Colors, font sizes, and the alike may be transitioned from one value to another as they have recognizable values in-between one another.
+The display property, for example, may not be transitioned as it does not have any midpoint.

+ * Transition Duration:

+ The duration in which a transition takes place is set using the transition-duration property.
+The value of this property can be set using general timing values, including seconds (s) and milliseconds (ms).
+These timing values may also come in fractional measurements, .2s for example.

+ * Transition Timing:

+ The transition-timing-function property is used to set the speed in which a transition will move.
+Knowing the duration from the transition-duration property a transition can have multiple speeds within a single duration.
+A few of the more popular keyword values for the transition-timing-function property include linear, ease-in, ease-out, and ease-in-out.

+ * Transition Delay:

+ On top of declaring the transition property, duration, and timing function, you can also set a delay with the transition-delay property.
+The delay sets a time value, seconds or milliseconds, that determines how long a transition should be stalled before executing.
+As with all other transition properties, to delay numerous transitions, each delay can be declared as comma separated values.

+#### Shorthand Transitions:

+Declaring every transition property individually can become quite intensive, especially with vendor prefixes.
+Fortunately there is a shorthand property, transition, capable of supporting all of these different properties and values.
+Using the transition value alone, you can set every transition value in the order of transition-property, transition-duration, transition-timing-function, and lastly transition-delay.
+Do not use commas with these values unless you are identifying numerous transitions.

+#### Animations:

+Transitions do a great job of building out visual interactions from one state to another, and are perfect for these kinds of single state changes.
+However, when more control is required, transitions need to have multiple states.
+In return, this is where animations pick up where transitions leave off.

+ * Animations Keyframes:

+ To set multiple points at which an element should undergo a transition, use the @keyframes rule.
+The @keyframes rule includes the animation name, any animation breakpoints, and the properties intended to be animated.

+ * Animation Name:

+ Once the keyframes for an animation have been declared they need to be assigned to an element.
+To do so, the animation-name property is used with the animation name, identified from the @keyframes rule, as the property value.
+The animation-name declaration is applied to the element in which the animation is to be applied to.

+ * Animation Duration, Timing Function, & Delay:

+ Once you have declared the animation-name property on an element, animations behave similarly to transitions.
+They include a duration, timing function, and delay if desired.
+To start, animations need a duration declared using the animation-duration property.
+As with transitions, the duration may be set in seconds or milliseconds.

+#### Customizing Animations:

+ * Animation Iteration:

+ By default, animations run their cycle once from beginning to end and then stop.
+To have an animation repeat itself numerous times the animation-iteration-count property may be used.
+Values for the animation-iteration-count property include either an integer or the infinite keyword.
+Using an integer will repeat the animation as many times as specified, while the infinite keyword will repeat the animation indefinitely in a never ending fashion.

+ * Animation Direction:

+ On top of being able to set the number of times an animation repeats, you may also declare the direction an animation completes using the animation-direction property.
+Values for the animation-direction property include normal, reverse, alternate, and alternate-reverse.

+ * Animation Play State:

+ The animation-play-state property allows an animation to be played or paused using the running and paused keyword values respectively.
+When you play a paused animation, it will resume running from its current state rather than starting from the very beginning again.

+ * Animation Fill Mode:

+ The animation-fill-mode property identifies how an element should be styled either before, after, or before and after an animation is run.
+The animation-fill-mode property accepts four keyword values, including none, forwards, backwards, and both.